thorsteinnth/kth-v17p01-dsac/project/project17/README.md

 This will start the bootstrap server on localhost:56789, and ask it to connect to the bootstrap server at `<bsip>:<bsport>`.
 Make sure you start every node on a different port if they are all running directly on the local machine.

-By default you need 3 nodes (including the bootstrap server), before the system will actually generate a lookup table and allow you to interact with it.
+By default you need 6 nodes (including the bootstrap server), before the system will actually generate a lookup table and allow you to interact with it.
-The number can be changed in the configuration file (cf. [Kompics docs](http://kompics.sics.se/current/tutorial/networking/basic/basic.html#cleanup-config-files-classmatchers-and-assembly) for background on Kompics configurations).

 #### Clients
 To start a client (after the cluster is properly running), `cd` into the `client` directory and execute: